m4eba/discord-archiver/README.md

 DEBUG=* node build/index.js <folder>
 ```

-Inside folder you need a config.json file like:
+Inside the folder you need a config.json file like:

 ```json
 {